A better test

 Performance Task: Tasks that challenge students to apply their knowledge and skills to respond to real-world problems.
 They can best be described as collections of questions and activities that are coherently connected to a single theme or scenario.
 They will be used to better measure capacities such as depth of understanding, research skills, and complex analysis, which cannot be adequately assessed with selected- or constructed-response items.
 Some performance task items can be scored by the computer; most will be manually scored.

-On average, the assessments are expected to last a combined 7 hours for grades 3-5; 7:30 hours for grades 6-8, and 8:30 hours for grade 11.
+On average, the assessments take about 7 hours combined for ELA/Literacy and math.
 The test is not timed; students will be given appropriate time to answer all questions.
 The tests can be administered over several days.
-For more detailed information, please see these

 ONLINE PRACTICE TESTS: Students, teachers and parents nationwide have access to sets of assessment questions aligned to the Common Core that can be used for professional development and discussions with policymakers and other interested stakeholders.
 The practice tests are available at our